 Mix ground flaxseed and water and set aside.
 Put the cooked lentils into a blender and blend until most of the grain is gone.
 Put them into a separate bowl and set aside.
 Blend the mushrooms next.
-Drain some water from the beets by placing them on a paper towel.
-Add them to the mushrooms and blend again for a few seconds.

 Taste the mixture to check if it’s spicy enough.

 Add the rice and knead again.
 Set aside.

 Clean the onions.
 Remove the skin and cut them on top and bottom, remove the roots.
 Bring a pot of water to boil, add 1 tbsp of apple cider vinegar and cook the onions for 10 minutes.
 Put them in cold water and let the onions rest for 5-6 minutes.
 Transfer them onto a flat and dry surface and begin to separate the layers.